Bernal on verge on Tour de France triumph as hail storm cuts Alps stage short

 The 22-year-old will become the first Colombian to win the race should he hold on over the 33km climb to Saturday's summit finish in the Alps with just Sunday's procession into Paris to follow.

-He also became the 270th man to wear the fabled yellow jersey 100 years after its introduction to help roadside fans identify the overall leader.
+His job on Saturday appeared straightforward late on Friday night when organisers cut the penultimate stage by over half its distance due to reports of more mudslides.

-Overnight leader Julian Alaphilippe was a further minute adrift when the stage was halted and was disconsolate after the race.
+Overnight leader Julian Alaphilippe was a further minute adrift when Friday's stage was halted and was disconsolate after the race.

 "I don't think I can win the yellow jersey back," said Alaphilippe who is 48 seconds off the overall lead.
 "I was beaten by something stronger than me."